1-877-353-4028Call Us Today!

 Yield: 5-10 lbs.

-Pests & Diseases: Honeyberry is not bothered by pests or diseases.
-To deter birds, use mylar flash tape or cover plants with netting.
+Pests & Diseases: To deter birds, use mylar flash tape or cover plants with netting.
+Powdery mildew is common fungal disease that affects Honeyberry plants, but doesn’t cause significant damage.

 USDA Zone: 3-8